-- 917 Typically clinical sites are selected due to their competence in oncology and access to a sufficiently large - 918 patient population under consideration.
-For DCE-MRI use as quantitative imaging biomarker it is essential - to put some effort into an imaging capability assessment prior to final site selection for a specific trial.
-Forimaging it is important to consider the availability of: - 921 appropriate imaging equipment and quality control processes, - 922 appropriate injector equipment and contrast media, - 923 experienced MR technologists for the imaging procedure, and - 924 processes that assure imaging protocol compliant image generation at the correct point in 925 time. - 926 Acquisition Scanner - 927 1.5 T MR machines with 55-70 cm bores need to be available.
-The scanner needs to be under quality - assurance and quality control processes (including preventive maintenance schedules) appropriate for - 929 quantitative MR imaging applications, which may exceed the standard requirements for routine clinical - 930 imaging or for MR facility accreditation purposes.
-The scanner software version should be identified and this is done prior to the study start there will be no difficulties later on in case the first scanner is
+917 Typically clinical sites are selected due to their competence in oncology and access to a sufficiently large

+- patient population under consideration.
+For DCE-MRI use as a quantitative imaging biomarker it is essential - to put some effort into an imaging capability assessment prior to final site selection for a specific trial.
+For - 920 imaging it is important to consider the availability of: - 921 appropriate imaging equipment and quality control processes, - 922 appropriate injector equipment and contrast media, - 923 experienced MR technologists for the imaging procedure, and - 924 processes that assure imaging protocol compliant image generation at the correct point in 925 time.

+926 Acquisition Scanner

+927 1.5 T MR machines with 55-70 cm bores need to be available.
+The scanner needs to be under quality